getml/getml-relbench/README.md

    * You may have only one active pull request (PR) at a time and can complete a maximum of two tasks in total.

 2. **Open a Draft PR:**
+   * Review the [Terms of Service & Licensing](#terms-of-service--licensing) section and confirm your acceptance by including the specified details in your submission.
    * Create a [Draft Pull Request](https://github.com/getml/getml-relbench/compare) on the [getML relbench](https://github.com/getml/getml-relbench) GitHub repository.
    * Title it: `[dataset-name]-[taskname]` (e.g., `rel-amazon-user-churn`).
    * This reserves the task for you.
 No one else can claim it while you are actively working on your open Draft PR.